 - tell your doctor and pharmacist if you are allergic to temazepam, any other medications, or any of the ingredients in temazepam capsules.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any of the following: antidepressants; antihistamines such as diphenhydramine (Benadryl); digoxin (Lanoxin); and medications for anxiety, mental illness, or seizures; sedatives; other sleeping pills; and tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you drink or have ever drunk large amounts of alcohol, use or have ever used street drugs, or have overused prescription medications.
-Also tell your doctor if you have ever thought about killing yourself or tried to do so, and if you have or have ever had any condition that affects your breathing; depression; mental illness; seizures; or kidney or liver disease.
+- tell your doctor if you have ever thought about killing yourself or tried to do so, and if you have or have ever had any condition that affects your breathing, seizures, or kidney or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 You should not take temazepam if you are pregnant or planning to become pregnant.
 If you become pregnant while taking temazepam, call your doctor immediately.
 Temazepam may harm the fetus.

 - talk to your doctor about the risks and benefits of taking temazepam if you are 65 years of age or older.
 Older adults should usually take lower doses of temazepam because higher doses may not be more effective and are more likely to cause serious side effects.